rveciana/rveciana.github.io/content/posts/svelte/2021-07-28-svelte-supabase-maps.md

 ## Installation

 The first step will be creating your supabase account, of course.
-Then, setup a Svelte project.
+Then, set up a Svelte project.

 I used the [supabase tutorial for Svelte][supabaseSvelte] to do it.
 Basically, you need to set the *.env* file with your keys (check at your supabase account)